Super Bowl XVII: Third quarter

-Both teams opened the second half trading punts.
-But after driving to their own 47-yard line on their second possession of the third quarter, the Redskins managed to fool the Dolphins with a reverse play.
+The teams opened the second half trading punts, but on their second possession of the third quarter, following an 11-yard reception by tight end Don Warren, the Redskins managed to fool the Dolphins with a reverse play near midfield.
 Riggins took a handoff from Theismann and then handed the ball off to Garrett, who was running in the opposite direction.
-The play worked perfectly, as Garrett ran the ball 44 yards to Miami's 9-yard line before being tackled.
-But the Dolphins' defense only allowed Washington to advance to the 3-yard line on their next three plays, and so the Redskins had to settle for another field goal from Moseley to cut their deficit to 17–13.
+The play worked perfectly, as Garrett ran the ball 44 yards to Miami's 9-yard line.
+The Dolphins' defense only allowed Washington to advance to the 3-yard line on their next three plays, though, so the Redskins settled for another 20-yard field goal by Moseley to cut their deficit to 17–13.

-Later in the third quarter, Theismann was intercepted by Miami linebacker A. J. Duhe at the Redskins 47-yard line.
-After the turnover, the Dolphins reached the 37-yard line, and Woodley tried to pass the ball deep to Cefalo again.
-However, Washington defensive back Vernon Dean deflected the ball, and safety Mark Murphy made a one-handed interception at the 5-yard line as he was falling to the ground.
-After the Redskins got a first down, Theismann had a pass blocked at the line of scrimmage by Kim Bokamper.
-Bokamper nearly intercepted the pass in the Redskins' end zone, but Theismann prevented the score with a timely move, knocking the ball out of Bokamper's hands.
+After the next three possessions ended in punts, Theismann was intercepted by Miami linebacker A. J. Duhe at the Washington 47-yard line.
+The Dolphins reached the 37 when Woodley tried to pass the ball deep to Cefalo again.
+However, Redskins cornerback Vernon Dean deflected the ball and safety Mark Murphy made a one-handed interception at the 5-yard line while falling to the ground.
+After Washington got a first down to advance to their own 18, Miami defensive end Kim Bokamper deflected a pass from a scrambling and retreating Theismann.
+Bokamper nearly intercepted the pass for a touchdown just outside of the Redskins' end zone, but Theismann prevented the score with a timely move, knocking the ball out of Bokamper's hands.
+Following the near disaster for Washington, running back Clarence Harmon picked up a first down for the Redskins with a 12-yard run to the 30 before the period ended.